 - Subscribe to newsletters of institutions that help you gain access to the latest information.
 I would suggest subscribing for example to the newsletters of Shelter Projects, CENDEP, UCL Disaster Risk Reduction, Shelter Centre, UK Shelter Forum.
 These give you an overview.
 However also aim for more specific information about what has your interest!

 - An easy way to work in this sectors to respond to assignments that are already prepared for students or young professionals.
-I share information related to architecture and shelter on BorderlessEngineering.
+I frequently share information related disaster resilience, migration and climate change for my bachelor students on Disruptive Events and for my thesis students architecture and humanitarian shelter on BorderlessEngineering.
 Technology for Global Development and TGD Solutions from the Eindhoven University of Technology, Engineers Without Borders, and Students for Sustainability, all shares updates, events and projects.

 - Deepen your knowledge by attending online seminars.
 There are some great courses offered by Kaya or by Cologne University of Applied Science, Ecole Polytechnique Fédérale de Lausanne.

 - Study the terminology in the field so that you understand the discussions that are going on and the documentation you find.
-You have to have some understanding about the different shelter phases after a natural disaster and the different shelter types people refer to, such as emergency shelter, transistional shelter, core housing.
-Learn the most used abreviations, such as WASH (Water, Sanitaion and Health), NFI (Non Food Items), TA (Technical Assistance), IDP (Internally Displaced Populations).
+You have to have some understanding about the different shelter phases after a natural disaster and the different shelter types people refer to, such as emergency shelter, transitional shelter, core housing, community shelter.
+Become aware of self-recovery, technical assistance, cash and voucher assistance.
+Learn the most used abbreviations, such as WASH (Water, Sanitation and Health), NFI (Non Food Items), TA (Technical Assistance), IDP (Internally Displaced Populations).

 - If you have narrowed down your scope, ask for a coffee meeting with an expert.
 As long as you know what you want and come prepared, experts are often willing to help you find your way.